 Emma qualified as a Nurse Practitioner (NP) in 2014, she has been in general practice since 2015.
 She specialises in acute medicine with a special interest in Paediatrics and Mental Health.

 Emma qualified as a RN from UEA in 2005, she spent five years working in Addenbrookes Hospital in Cambridge where she specialised in Oncology/Haematology.
 In 2010 Emma transferred to the community administering intravenous therapies and caring for acutely unwell patients in their home helping to prevent hospital admissions.
 In 2012 whilst training to be a NP, Emma worked as a Ward Sister in a community hospital until she qualified in 2014.

-Emma is married to an Anaesthetist and they have a young son.
+Emma is married to an Anaesthetist and they have a young son and baby daughter together.

 |Nurse Jettie Vije (f)|

 Jettie joined the practice in March 2013.
 She qualified as a nurse in the Netherlands in 1994 and since than has worked in the Netherlands, Africa ( Angola and Uganda)as an aid worker in emergency situations as well as more long term capacity building projects.
 Since moving to Norfolk in 2003 she has worked in Acute Stroke Services in both The Norfolk and Norwich university hospital and Addenbrookes.
 Jettie is our research, travel and hypertension lead.